AudioBible/AudioBible/README.md

 # Why?
 Because God can speak through people!

-# It is as it was and will be, in Jesus name
+# It is, as it was and it will be, in Jesus name.

 # Install On Mac